Kaihchen1230/JobFirst/document/user_stories.md

 9. As a recent immigrant, I want to see what kind of technologies that the companies use and what specific skillsets that the companies require so I don't have to waste my time on the companies that don't need my skills.
 10. As a recent immigrant, I want to be able to see the most recent news or policies about the immigrant, so I know what my rights are.

-## Kai Hang Chen
+## Kai Hang Chen:

 1. As a user of this website, I would like to login through my gmail account, instead of creating a new account.
-2. As a job seeker, I would like to know the internal enviroment of the company through a brief summary that campany provided.
+2. As a job seeker, I would like to know the internal enviroment of the company through a brief summary that company provided.
-3. As a job seeker, I would like to know if there's any successful candidates applied to each company through this website.
+3. As a job seeker, I would like to know if there's any successful candidates that applied to each company through this website.
 So, I can contact him/her for more advice.
 4. As an user in this website, I would like to share the job post to someone that I think would be a good fit through a share button.
 5. As a job seeker, I will like to rate each interview that I received from the website.
 6. As a job seeker, I will like to search jobs through a company keyword or industry keyword.